In This Series:

 Cultivate and maintain your same-sex friendships.
 Those should make up your closest, most rewarding friendships.

 Build shared social networks with your spouse.
 Invite your opposite-sex friend to dinner, along with his or her spouse or a guest.
 Go to baseball games together.
-Instead of nurturing a friendship with a woman outside of your marriage, better to befriend a couple, where you can all get together to share life and companionship.
+Instead of nurturing a friendship with a woman or man outside of your marriage, better to befriend a couple, where you can all get together to share life and companionship.

 Be careful about your interactions.
 Don’t take an opposite-sex work colleague out to lunch alone, and never take a business trip with only him or her if you can help it.
 If you can’t avoid those situations, build some strong boundaries.
 If you’re interacting with an opposite-sex friend or colleague online, make sure there’s a legitimate reason for the communication.